 According to GAO precedent, the Agency will not overturn a contract award unless the award decision lacks a reasonable basis.
 The GAO stated that “a protestor’s mere disagreement…does not show it lacked a reasonable basis.”
 Here, the GAO determined that the DLA acted reasonably in making its decision: it compared each of the proposals to each other; it used a sample of items to determine whether those items were unusually priced.

 Although DNO argued that the DLA should have substantiated more items, DNO could not convince the GAO why the DLA needed to substantiate more.
-Thus, DNO’s GAO bid protest denial, finding that the DLA’s decision was reasonable, was tantamount to finding DNO’s protest was nothing more than a disagreement.
+Thus, DNO’s GAO bid protest denial, finding that the DLA’s decision was reasonable, was tantamount to finding that DNO’s protest was nothing more than a disagreement.

 Your Bid or Bid Protest